Overview of Pennsylvania Voluntary Manslaughter Laws

 Pennsylvania Voluntary Manslaughter Law: Related Resources

 Homicide cases, whether it's for murder or manslaughter, are always among the most serious in criminal law.
 If you are charged with voluntary manslaughter in Pennsylvania, a conviction could result in a prison sentence of up to 20 years.
-If you or a loved one is facing voluntary manslaughter charges, you can have the case evaluated by an attorney for free.
+If you or a loved one is facing voluntary manslaughter charges, your best option is to work with an experienced Pennsylvania criminal defense attorney.

 Contact a qualified attorney.